Office Structure - Financial Regulation

 The Depository Corporate Activities Unit is responsible for the review and processing of all applications filed by banks, credit unions, and trust companies for new charters, mergers, acquisitions, affiliates, stock conversions, changes in control, branches, foreign bank offices, field of membership changes, and all other approvals required under Maryland law.

 The Depository Supervision Unit is responsible for the supervision and examination of all Maryland-chartered banks, credit unions, and trust companies.

-The Compliance Unit is responsible for monitoring the business activities of over 10,000 licensees, ensuring
+The Non-Depository Compliance Unit is responsible for the supervision, examination, and/or investigation of the business activities of licensees and registrants.

 Consumer Services Unit

 The Consumer Services Unit is responsible for investigating consumer inquiries and complaints involving financial services providers in the State of Maryland with a goal of resolving those complaints.
 Maryland residents may file a complaint simply by writing a letter detailing the nature of their concern or completing a complaint form.
 (NOTE: a complaint may be mailed, hand-delivered, e-mailed, or sent by facsimile to the Office).

 The Enforcement Unit is the investigatory and enforcement arm of the Commissioner and is responsible for investigating fraud-related issues and conducting specialized examinations involving Maryland chartered banks, credit unions, and trust companies, licensed financial services providers, registrants, individuals, and unlicensed business entities, with the goal of uncovering improper business practices and/or violations of law subject to the jurisdiction of the Commissioner.
 The Enforcement Unit is also tasked with coordinating the enforcement activities brought by the Commissioner, including determining whether action is warranted, referring matters to litigation counsel, and managing the enforcement process should action be taken.